-Alarming statistics on cyber crime
+Alarming statistics on internal threats

 What you need to know about internal threats

-Let me ask you this.
+But let me ask you this.
 What makes you think these insiders will never turn against you, when there are actually quite a number of things that can motivate them to do so?
 Allow me to mention a few:

 The perception of having been treated unfairly